AJ Styles Theme Song Could Have Him Cornered Into Prosperity Gospel

 Reinventing Wrestling On The Mic

 The AJ Styles theme song swagger is more up-to-date.
-It’s a cut provided by CFO$ who frequently contribute theme songs for other pro-wrestlers of the WWE.
+It’s a cut provided by CFO$ who frequently contributes theme songs for other pro-wrestlers of the WWE.
 The track is called “Phenomenal” and it stands well against other opening themes, helping to make any incoming challenge worth its pay-per-view dollar, especially for the upcoming Royal Rumble.

 WWE Superstar AJ Styles Says He Can ‘School’ Anyone on Christian Hip-Hop https://t.co/d6pSEJHUGu // @AJStylesOrg REPOST pic.twitter.com/vazIL3lKGQ